← Back to 漢書

 涿鹿

 From the earliest legendary rulers, armed action was used to suppress catastrophic disorder, whether framed as fire or flood threats.
 Even under ideal sage rule, severe sanctions remained necessary against major disorder before universal compliance was achieved.
 Xia, Shang, and Zhou alike relied at key moments on military force to establish order.
 Even in peace they promoted civil culture while maintaining a structured military apparatus tied to land and taxation.
 Administrative-military units scaled up from the basic well-field: ten wells to a tong, ten tong to a cheng.
 Further aggregation produced larger territorial blocks up to one-hundred-li squares; and ultimately to the thousand-li royal domain.
 The system distinguished tax and rent obligations.
 Food revenue sustained population; military levy sustained defense.
 At lower levels, four wells formed a hamlet and four hamlets a larger unit.
 Each qiu of sixteen wells carried specified livestock obligations for war support.
 Four qiu constituted a dian.
 A sixty-four-well unit supported a full standardized military package of horses, chariot, draft oxen, officers, infantry, and weapons.
 In a hundred-li fief, after non-taxable terrain was removed, 6,400 productive wells supported 400 horses and 100 chariots-the upper scale of grand-official estates.
 At major feudal scale, assessed land supported a thousand-chariot military capacity.
 The royal domain's assessed capacity justified the classic title 'lord of ten thousand chariots.'
 Military readiness was seasonal and synchronized with agricultural downtime, preserving both farming and defense.
-Five states formed a lower cluster under a chief; ten formed a larger command under a marshal; thirty formed a corps under a chief officer; and 210 constituted a regional circuit under a governor.
+Five states formed a lower cluster under a chief; Ten formed a larger command under a marshal; Thirty formed a corps under a chief officer; Two hundred ten constituted a regional circuit under a governor.
 The old system used regular inspection cycles to maintain force quality without abandoning institutional control.

 3